John Fetterman: Tenure

-Second term

-In November 2010, Fetterman was arrested and immediately released after refusing to leave the property of the U.S. Steel Tower in Pittsburgh.
-He was protesting the University of Pittsburgh Medical Center's controversial closure of Braddock Hospital; some in the community said he should have been more vocal in his opposition earlier.
-The Braddock Hospital employed 600 people and was Braddock's largest employer, and its closure left the town without a healthcare provider, although an urgent-care unit eventually opened in the town.
+In November 2010, Fetterman was arrested and immediately released after refusing to leave the property of the U.S. Steel Tower in Pittsburgh while protesting the University of Pittsburgh Medical Center's controversial closure of Braddock Hospital.
+The Braddock Hospital was Braddock's largest employer, and its closure left the town without a healthcare provider.

-Also in November 2010, Fetterman took a leading role in trying to close down Club 804, a nightclub he described as a public nuisance to Braddock after the club was the site of a shooting.
-During his feud with Club 804, Fetterman changed the lettering on the club's signage from "Closed for renovations—will reopen soon" to "We will not be reopening soon."
-The club's owner criticized Fetterman, saying, "he had no right to touch our property".
-Two years later, the club renamed itself "Club Elegance" and Fetterman unsuccessfully sought to have it shut down for violating Braddock's ordinance that bans clubs with strippers from operating "within 300 feet of the property line of any school, church, day care center or community center".
+Also in November 2010, Fetterman took a leading role in trying to close down Club 804, a Braddock nightclub he described as a public nuisance after a shooting occurred there.
+Two years later, the club renamed itself "Club Elegance" and Fetterman unsuccessfully sought to have it shut down for violating Braddock's ordinance regarding acceptable locations for certain sexually oriented businesses.

 Fetterman cast only one vote during his tenure as mayor.
 In 2012, he voted to help the borough council choose a president.

-Starting in 2013, Fetterman began defying a 1996 Pennsylvania law that banned same-sex marriage and began to marry LGBT couples inside of his home.
+Starting in 2013, Fetterman began defying a 1996 Pennsylvania law that banned same-sex marriage and began to marry LGBT couples inside his home.